 Investindustrial undertook a materiality assessment to update and prioritise the topics that shape Investindustrial’s sustainability strategy and reporting.
 Material issues are defined as actual or potential risks and opportunities relating to the business, including portfolio company businesses, that have a significant economic, environmental, social and cultural impact, or substantively influence the assessments and decisions of relevant stakeholders.
-The following sections of the report are structured around some of the most significant sustainability topics, which are shown in the matrix opposite.

 The materiality process undertaken was informed by the Global Reporting Initiative (GRI).
 It involved research and benchmarking, a review of each of the portfolio companies own sustainability reports and their identified material issues, and consideration of issues facing the industry, including those relating to the Task Force on Climate-related Financial Disclosures (TCFD), OECD Guidelines for Multinational Enterprises, Principles for Responsible Investment (PRI) and Sustainable Development Goals (SDGs).

 An impact mapping exercise was undertaken, followed by internal validation